lollisjacob/lollisjacob.github.io/_pages/about.md

 <details>
   <summary><b>Abstract</b></summary>
-<i>The professionalization of American state legislatures is among the most consequential institutional reforms in legislative politics.
-Yet a core tension persists: citizens disapprove of professionalized legislatures even though these chambers possess capacity-enhancing re-
-sources—such as staff support, higher salaries, and longer sessions—that may improve representation.
-We offer one explanation for this disapproval: citizens perceive professional legislatures as dominated by white-collar legislators.
-We argue that opposition to professional legislatures stems, in part, from skepticism toward white-collar government.
+<i>The professionalization of American state legislatures is among the most consequential modern institutional reforms in legislative politics.
+Yet a core tension persists: citizens disapprove of professionalized legislatures even though these chambers possess capacity-enhancing resources—such as staff support, higher salaries, and longer sessions—that may improve representation and policymaking.
+We offer one explanation for this disapproval: citizens perceive professional legislatures as dominated by legislators from white-collar backgrounds.
+Consequently, we argue that opposition to professionalism stems, in part, from a belief that white-collar legislators may not represent society’s interests broadly.
 Evidence from a preregistered conjoint experiment and observational analyses using the Cooperative Election Study (CES) supports this claim.
-Respondents associate legislative professionalism with a legislature primarily composed of white-collar lawmakers, whom they do not believe will govern in ways that benefit people like them or society more broadly.
-These findings suggest that public opposition to legislative professionalism likely reflects a rejection of white-collar government rather than the institutional features of professionalization.  </i>
+Respondents associate professionalism with a legislature primarily composed of white-collar lawmakers, whom they do not believe govern to benefit the general public.
+These findings suggest that opposition to legislative professionalism likely reflects a rejection of white-collar government rather than repudiation of the institutional gains from
+professionalization. </i>
 </details>

 &nbsp;